yonilerner/cs2-retakes-allocator/README.md

     - Weapons: Rifles, snipers, machine guns
     - Armor: Kevlar and helmet
     - Util: One nade + 50% chance of a 2nd nade.
 Every CT has a defuse kit

+### Buy Menu

+If the convars are set to give players money and let them buy, player weapon choices can be selected via the buy menu.
+The buy menu will look like it allows you to buy any weapon, but it will only let you have weapons that are appropriate for the current round type.

+The convars can be tweaked to customize the experience.
+For example, if you dont want to allow people to use the buy menu the entire round, you can tweak the `mp_buytime` variable as you see fit.

 ### Configuration